Open enrollment for health insurance runs from Nov. 1, 2022, to Jan. 15, 2023.

 What do I need to apply for Obamacare?

-• An estimate of your 2022 household income.
+• An estimate of your 2023 household income

-It is too late to get 2022 health insurance coverage from the Obamacare marketplace or from an employer if you haven’t recently gone through a qualifying life event.
+It is too late to get 2023 health insurance coverage from the Obamacare marketplace if you haven’t recently gone through a qualifying life event.
+This is true if you get health insurance from an employer as well.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.